 Consider lakes in France if Autumn in the UK does not appeal to you

-And if autumn in the UK still doesn’t appeal, consider a last-minute trip to the continent in this season.
+And if autumn carp fishing in the UK still doesn’t appeal, consider a last-minute trip to the continent in this season.
 The pay lakes of France and beyond will be at their quietest and ferry prices, either side of the October half-term, are much lower than in the summer.
 It can be the perfect time for a bit of a road-trip, or a flight to warmer parts of Europe with year-round sport.